Come to camp

 Become a 2014 Staff Member!

 As a grassroots organization we thrive on dedicated university students to staff our camp.
 Each year they donate thousands of hours to preparing, organizing, and training for camp.
 In 2013 we had 35 staff positions including administrative staff, counselors, cooks, special activities leaders and more!
 Each staff member is an unpaid volunteer.
-If you would like to be a member of this select group please contact firstname.lastname@example.org.
-Applications will be available online in early 2014, making it easier than ever!
-(Past counselors must re-apply as well).
+To apply to be a counselor at camp this year, please apply today at this link: https://campscui.active.com/orgs/CampKesem?season=448702 and select Camp Kesem BYU as your session.
+The application deadline is Sunday, February 16th at 11:59 p.m.
+Please contact firstname.lastname@example.org with any questions.

 Summary of Major Staff Positions